aspose-total/Aspose.Total-Products/total/en/java/conversion/mobi-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to EXCEL via Java or Online App" h2="On Premise Java API to convert MOBI to EXCEL without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting MOBI to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+Using Aspose.Total for Java, converting MOBI to EXCEL is a straightforward two-step process.
+First, you need to use the feature-rich document manipulation and conversion API Aspose.Words for Java to export MOBI to HTML.
+This API provides a wide range of features to manipulate documents, such as creating, editing, converting, and printing.
+It also supports a variety of document formats, including MOBI.
+After that, you can use Aspose.Cells for Java to convert HTML to EXCEL.
+This API provides a comprehensive set of features to create, manipulate, and convert spreadsheets.
+It also supports a variety of spreadsheet formats, including EXCEL.

+By using Aspose.Total for Java, you can easily convert MOBI to EXCEL in a few simple steps.
+Aspose.Words for Java allows you to export MOBI to HTML, and Aspose.Cells for Java allows you to convert HTML to EXCEL.
+Both APIs provide a wide range of features to manipulate documents and spreadsheets, as well as support a variety of document and spreadsheet formats.
+With Aspose.Total for Java, you can quickly and easily convert MOBI to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}